Eamonn Meaney Counselling & Psychotherapy

 What causes an eating disorder?

-Generally a combination of complex factors (biological, psychological, familial and socio-cultural) enable the development of an eating disorder.
+Generally, a combination of complex factors (biological, psychological, familial, and socio-cultural) encourages the development of an eating disorder.
 Common risk factors promoting their manifestation include:

 • Conflict within the family home or within social circles